Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 If improper hands are fed into the program, it will print out an error, and exit with a failure.

-Futhermore, files used must follow the following pattern:
+Furthermore, files used must follow the following pattern:

 1. Each hand is separated by a new line.
 2. Each hand has exactly 5 cards (each separated by a single space).